pandas-dev/pandas/doc/source/getting_started/install.rst

 Optional dependencies
 ~~~~~~~~~~~~~~~~~~~~~

-Pandas has many optional dependencies that are only used for specific methods.
+pandas has many optional dependencies that are only used for specific methods.
 For example, :func:`pandas.read_hdf` requires the ``pytables`` package, while
 :meth:`DataFrame.to_markdown` requires the ``tabulate`` package.
 If the
 optional dependency is not installed, pandas will raise an ``ImportError`` when